Mass spectrometry can reveal the presence of isotopes of an eleme... | Channels for Pearson+

 2. Atoms & Elements Rutherford Gold Foil Experiment

 Mass spectrometry can reveal the presence of isotopes of an element in a compound being analyzed.
 Isotopes, as separate peaks, can most easily be seen next to the molecular ion peak.
-Chlorine has two isotopes: Chlorine-35 (abundance 76 %) and chlorine-37 (abundance 24 %).
-If chloromethane (CH3Cl) is subjected to mass spectrometry, how many molecular ion peaks will the mass spectrum have?
+Bromine has two isotopes: Bromine-79 (abundance 51 %) and bromine-81 (abundance 49 %).
+If bromomethane (CH3Br) is subjected to mass spectrometry, how will the bromine isotopes appear on the mass spectrum?

 Mass spectrometry can reveal the presence of isotopes of an element in a compound being analyzed.
 Isotopes, as separate peaks, can most easily be seen next to the molecular ion peak.
-Chlorine has two isotopes: Chlorine-35 (abundance 76 %) and chlorine-37 (abundance 24 %).
-If chloromethane (CH3Cl) is subjected to mass spectrometry, how many molecular ion peaks will the mass spectrum have?
+Bromine has two isotopes: Bromine-79 (abundance 51 %) and bromine-81 (abundance 49 %).
+If bromomethane (CH3Br) is subjected to mass spectrometry, how will the bromine isotopes appear on the mass spectrum?

 ANSWERS OPTIONS